Table of Contents

 Drawing is not about accuracy!

 In fact, there are a lot of drawings that are accurate physical descriptions of a person, but that don’t remotely come close to expressing that person’s personality.

 You can also have a portrait drawing that has inaccuracies but that truly captures a person’s character.

 We have a page which talks about how you can tell an artwork is drawn from a photo, explains the difference between copying and drawing from a photo, and provides visual examples to illustrate how to effectively drawing from a photograph.

-Not cool: Anime, manga, fan art, drawings of celebrities, mastercopies
+Not cool: Anime, fan art, celeb drawings, mastercopies

 I did my own fair share of fan art in high school! (if I had a dollar for every drawing I did of Robert Smith from The Cure, I would be a very rich lady)